Ferries to the Faroe Islands

 Map with crossings to Faroe Islands

-If you want to travel by ferry to the Faroe Islands then you'll be sailing with the MS Norrona.
-The MS Norrona is the Faroes largest ferry and a cruiseferrry that sails back and forth between Hirtshals (DK) Torshavn (Faroe Islands) and Seydisfjordur (IS) as shown on the map above.
+If you want to travel by ferry to the Faroe Islands, you'll sail with the MS Norrona.
+The MS Norrona is the Faroe's largest ferry and a cruise ferry that sails back and forth between Hirtshals (DK) Torshavn (Faroe Islands) and Seydisfjordur (IS), as shown on the map above.

 Check availability and compare prices

 An easy way to find a good price is by filling in the fields below: